13. Volume

 Find the volume of the solid whose base is the semicircle \(0 \le y \le \sqrt{9-x^2}\) and whose cross-sections perpendicular to the \(x\)-axis are squares.
 Here are pictures of the base, the solid and a cross-sectional slice through the solid at position \(x\) so we can see the square cross-section:

-The plot shows a semicircular base in a vertical x y plane,
+The plot shows a semicircle in a vertical x y plane of radius 3

 The Base